PBGLMichaelHall/Venn/README.md

 # Edit readVcf function on line 56 to include indexing from the GenomicVis otherwise you will generate an error in evaluating the argument 'i' in selecting a method for function could not find function elementlengths

-# I have modified the function to correct for error
+# I modified this function from GenoicVis package to correct for some deprecated error.
+You can find it in VCFtoVENNR::GenVIS_Read.Vcf_MH
 ```r

 z<-function (f, genome, exclude.filtered = FALSE, read.info = FALSE,